JohanDegraeve/xdripswift/docs/direct-libre-maintainer-review.md

 ## Complete changed-file map

-Links are pinned to the measured commit.
+Links and table paths refer to the measured commit; the guides now live under lowercase `docs/direct-libre*.md`.
 “Existing” means a modified upstream file; “New” means a file added by this branch.
 Negative net counts generally reflect extraction into shared code.

 ### Shared BLE, protocol and platform adaptation